GH-Solutions-Consultants/Paxly/README.md

 1. Implement the `PackageManagerPlugin` interface.
 2. Register your plugin using `core.GetPluginRegistry().RegisterPlugin(...)`.
 3. Rebuild Paxly to use your custom plugin.

-### Plugin Marketplace

-Browse and share Paxly plugins in the community plugin marketplace.
-This marketplace provides a collection of user-developed plugins for adding new features or languages.

 🛡 **Security and Best Practices**